LouisCE/warrior-path/README.md

 ## Wireframes

-The initial wireframes for Warrior Path were created using the Balsamiq tool.
-I followed a mobile-first approach, beginning with layouts designed for small screens, then expanding and refining them for tablet and desktop views.
+The wireframes for Warrior Path were created using the Balsamiq tool.
+In line with best practices, I followed a mobile-first approach, beginning with layouts designed for small screens, then expanding and refining them for tablet and desktop views.

 While the final live site closely follows the original wireframes in terms of structure and content flow, there were a few adjustments made during development to improve responsiveness, clarity, and accessibility.